bearfriend/pl-sign-in/README.md

-sign-in-form
+pl-sign-in
 ================

-See the [component page](http://bearfriend.github.io/sign-in-form) for more information.
+See the [component page](http://bearfriend.github.io/pl-sign-in) for more information.

 ## Getting Started

-We've put together a [guide for sign-in-form](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.
+We've put together a [guide for pl-sign-in](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.